7ksravan/BerkAI/README.md

-# University of Berkeley AI program Projects & Assignments
+## University of California, Berkeley: Artificial Intelligence & Machine Learning Program: projects

 This is the public repository that contains all my work related to the Professional Certificate in Artificial Intelligence and Machine Learning program I did in University of California, Berkeley